Tapioca: Africa

 Tapioca is eaten in the regions of Nigeria and Ghana as a common meal, usually at breakfast.
 Cassava is a staple food in West Africa, where it is widely eaten.
-In Nigeria, cassava is grated and dry roasted into garri; this is consumed by adding water, sugar, and or peanuts accompanied by meat or smoked fish.
+In Nigeria, cassava is grated and dry roasted into garri; this is consumed by adding water, sugar, and/or peanuts accompanied by meat or smoked fish.
 Garri is also made into eba by adding hot water; this is eaten with stew or soup.
-The Ijebu people of Nigeria make a cold water variant of eba by pounding the mixture with their fist until it becomes homogeneous; this is called feshelu.
+Among the Yorubas, the Ijebu people of Nigeria make a cold water variant of eba by pounding the mixture with their fist until it becomes homogeneous; this is called feshelu.
 The Egbas of Abeokuta, Ogun State peel, dry, and grind cassava into a powder called elubo, which is then made into amala paki and eaten with a jute leaf stew called ewedu.

 In Lagos, cassava is processed into tapioca which is cooked in coconut milk and sugar; this can be eaten as a breakfast meal or as a dessert at parties or dinner.
 This is called mengau.

 The Igbos of Eastern Nigeria add palm oil and other seasonings to boiled and grated cassava, a dish called abacha.

 People of the Niger Delta extract starch from cassava cooked into a starch eaten with pepper soup.

 In Ghana, cassava is peeled, boiled until tender, and pounded in a large wooden mortar and pestle until it becomes homogeneous.
 This is called fufu.
 It is eaten with soup.